What is current knowledge and experience?

-If a registered professional is competent in an area of practice, they should be able to supervise and support a nursing or midwifery student for that area, providing feedback on their progress towards, and achievement of, proficiencies and skills.
-The practice supervisor’s knowledge and experience should enable the student to meet their learning needs and outcomes, and enhance the student learning experience.
+If a registered professional is competent in an area of practice, they should be able to supervise and support a student for that area, providing feedback on their progress towards, and achievement of, proficiencies and skills.
+The practice supervisor’s knowledge and experience should enable the student to meet their learning needs and outcomes; engaging and working with other registered and non-registered professionals will further enhance the student learning experience.

-It’s the AEI’s responsibility, with its practice learning partners, to determine what this might mean in practice, provided public protection is upheld and students are supported to meet their learning outcomes.
+It’s the AEI’s responsibility, with its practice learning partners, to determine what this might mean in practice, provided that public protection is upheld, and students are supported to meet their learning outcomes.

 Practice supervisors should be able to judge whether their own knowledge and experience is relevant for the students they are supervising.
-For nurses and midwives this aligns with Standard 13 in the Code.
+For nurses, midwives and nursing associates this aligns with Standard 13 in the Code.

 Some questions for a practice supervisor to consider when deciding if they are the appropriate person to support a student.